Murchison Falls National Park Map

 Chimpanzee Trekking in Budongo Forest

-Kaniyo Pabid supports two chimpanzee communities each estimated to number around 90 individuals and the one centered closest to Budongo Eco-lodge has been habituated for tracking since the late 1990s.
+Kaniyo Pabid supports two chimpanzee communities, each estimated to number around 90 individuals and the one centered closest to Budongo Eco-lodge has been habituated for tracking since the late 1990s.

-Up to 36 permits are issued by the lodge daily for Budongo Forest chimp trekking setting off in up 6 guided groups, each comprising of up to six people, at 8.00 and then again at 14.00, though they can be quite flexible departure times when not fully booked.
+Up to 36 permits are issued by the lodge daily for Budongo Forest chimp trekking, setting off in up 6 guided groups, each comprising of up to six people, at 8.00 and then again at 14.00, though they can be quite flexible departure times

-Sport Fishing on River Nile
+Sport Fishing on the Nile

 Community Tours & Walks